F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 DNS lookup
 ~~~~~~~~~~

 The |kctlr| uses DNS lookup to resolve hostnames by default (as of v1.3.0).
-Provide the hostname in the ``virtual-server.f5.com/ip=`` annotation.
-The Controller will attempt to resolve the hostname and assign the resolved host's IP address to the Ingress' virtual server.
+When you provide the hostname in the :code:`spec` section of the k8s-bigip-ctlr Deployment file, the Controller attempts to resolve that hostname.
+It then assigns the resolved host's IP address to the Ingress' virtual server.

 Unattached pools
 ~~~~~~~~~~~~~~~~